 If these tests find that your baby may have a hearing impairment, a more thorough hearing evaluation should be done as soon as possible to confirm the diagnosis.
 Even mild hearing loss can affect overall hearing and should be properly diagnosed and treated.

-Treatment for hearing impairment
+Treatment for hearing impairment in kids

 Treating a hearing impairment will depend on its cause.
 If it is a mild conductive hearing caused by fluid in the middle ear, the doctor may simply recommend that your child be retested in a few months to see whether the fluid has cleared by itself.
-Medication such as antihistamines, decongestants, or antibiotics, are ineffective in clearing up middle ear fluid.
+Medication such as antihistamines, decongestants or antibiotics, are ineffective in clearing up middle ear fluid.

 If there is no improvement in hearing over a three-month period, and there is still fluid behind the eardrum, the doctor may recommend referral to an ENT specialist.
 If the fluid persists and there is sufficient (even though temporary) conductive hearing impairment from the fluid, the specialist may recommend draining the fluid through ventilating tubes.
 These are surgically inserted through the eardrum.
 This is a minor operation and takes about 15 minutes, but your child must receive a general anesthetic for it to be done properly.